Cultural Family Tour to Peru

 Day 6: Machu Picchu tour, train and transfer to Cusco hotel (B)

-After breakfast, set off early in the morning taking the 20-minute bus ride back to Machu Picchu.
+After an early breakfast, we set off for the 20-minute bus ride back to Machu Picchu.

 The guide explains just how the Incas managed to build with such precision and such beauty, on such a remote hilltop.
 On the circuit there is also the opportunity to learn about some of the history, ideas and technology of the Inca culture.

-The tour lasts 2 to 3 hours and due to new visitor regulations, once the tour is over, the site needs to be abandoned.
+The tour lasts 2 to 3 hours and due to new visitor regulations, once the tour is over, you’ll need to leave the site.

 There is time to return to Aguas Calientes and explore, possibly bathe in the hot springs and also have time for lunch.

-The train back leaves from Aguas Calientes mid afternoon.
-Arrival to either Ollantaytambo or Poroy and then a transfer to the hotel in Cusco, arriving late evening.
+The train leaves from Aguas Calientes mid afternoon.
+Arrival to either Ollantaytambo, Poroy or Wanchaq and then a transfer to your hotel in Cusco, arriving late evening.

 Day 7: Sacsayhuaman and chocolate making, Cusco hotel (B)